Review: ZenGrip Pro actually prevents Switch finger strain

 The ZenGrip Pro securely holds onto your Switch and easily allows you to remove it.

 Many other Switch grips are poorly designed and will scratch your console or will be incredibly difficult to remove.
-However, the ZenGrip Pro securely holds onto your Switch and lets you easily remove it whenever you want, without the risk of damaging the console.
-That's due to the shape of the plastic combined with the rubber nubs that protrude from the crooks and the frontside of the ZenGrip Pro.
-I Just press my Switch into position and it smoothly syncs into place.
+However, the ZenGrip Pro securely holds onto your Nintendo Switch and lets you easily remove it whenever you want, without the risk of damaging anything.
+There are even specific versions for the Switch Lite and Switch OLED if you want them.
+This easy installation and removal is due to the shape of the plastic combined with the rubber nubs that protrude from the crooks and the frontside of the ZenGrip Pro.
+I simply press my Switch into position and it smoothly syncs into place.

 ZenGrip Pros come in a variety of colors making it easy to match the look of your Switch and Joy-Cons.
 For example, the blue and greenTropical Edition looks great with a limited edition Animal Crossing Switch, while the transparent Ice Edition looks great with my custom see-through ExtremeRate Switch shells.

-Note: This article was originally published on March 13, 2021.
-It was updated July 2022 with the following changes: